Back to Delaware

 What This Bill Does

-• Requires paid elected or appointed officials in Delaware, who also work as employees of the state or local governments, to disclose their dual employment to the Public Integrity Commission.
+• Requires paid elected or appointed officials who also hold a job with a state agency or local government to tell the Public Integrity Commission about both roles within 15 days of starting.

 Who It Names or Affects

-• Paid elected or appointed officials in Delaware who also work for state agencies or local governments.
+• Paid elected or appointed officials in Delaware who are also employed by a state agency, county, city, school district, or other local government entity.

 Terms To Know